Guides / Agencies

 The root cause isn't that the client is cheap or ungrateful.
 It's that you never structured WordPress maintenance as a service.
 You never named it, priced it, or packaged it.
 So the client doesn't see it as something worth paying for.

 That changes today.
 What follows is a practical framework for building a WordPress maintenance service that clients understand, value, and pay for monthly.
+Not a technical "how to update plugins" tutorial — a business model you can implement this week.

 The Structure That Works: A 3-Tier WordPress Care Plan